-In order to perform its functions, Australian Customs and Border Protection may collect your personal information to process you and your goods across Australia's borders.
+In order to perform our functions, Customs and Border Protection may collect your personal information to process you and your goods across Australia's borders.

-All personal data we collect via SmartGate, (including your photograph), will be treated in the same way as passenger's personal information we collect manually upon arrival.
+All personal data we collect via SmartGate (including your photograph) will be treated in the same way as the personal information we collect manually upon arrival.

 Customs and Border Protection takes steps to store personal information securely, prevent its unauthorised use and maintain its accuracy.

-Personal information collected by SmartGate (including a passenger's photograph) is disclosed either regularly, or from time to time, as authorised under the Customs Administration Act 1985 amongst others, to:
+Personal information collected by SmartGate (including a passenger's photograph) is disclosed either regularly, or from time to time, as authorised under the Customs Administration Act 1985 amongst others, to the: